-I woke up at 7am to Julie’s snoring and rolling over wouldn’t help so I shut the door on the room we were in and went to the couch till 10am when she would wake me.
+I woke up at 7 am to Julie’s snoring and me rolling over wouldn’t help so I shut the door on the room we were in and went to the couch till 10 am when she would wake me from her slumber of a Day.
 Neither of us wanted to shower or change outfits from yesterday since they were only worn in transit.
 Dana was already gone.
 We got on the highway and stopped at a shopping plaza with shawarma, donuts, and petrol.
 The guy asked what size we wanted and presented us with two pieces of bread that looked the same.
 We both got smalls.

-We grabbed three donuts from the bakery and then went into a coldstore to look around – and I found Koto Moto: Men Genicare Gel.
+We grabbed three donuts from the bakery and then went into a coldstore (mini mart with fridge/freezer) to look around – and I found Koto Moto: Men Genicare Gel.
 Not that I need any, or know anyone that does, but I would try these random products if it wasn’t for webpages filled with failed attempts of people braver than I. With our breakfast in hand, we drive over to the petrol station just to realize that all the money we saved on a room last night will be spent here.
-Julie told the attendant six dinars (thinking comparably to Bahrain – even though I told her that it’s six times as much here and it only takes five to fill mine).
+Julie told the attendant 6 dinars (thinking comparably to Bahrain – even though I told her that it’s six times as much here and it only takes 5 BD to fill my SUV).

 We stop at McDonald’s, my first in the Middle East, and Julie buys water as a thank you for the wi-fi password.
 The thought crossed my mind for a second, but I wasn’t hungry and didn’t know if Jordan or McD’s won the laws on the freshness of their food.
 In America, whatever I got would go stale in minutes and be preserved in that state for an unnatural length of time – dirty people (that don’t clean their house or car) and scientists (or guys paid to wear a white coat on TV) have proven as much.

 I put the Church of the Apostles into her GPS and we’re at an intersection where the map says to turn left.
 We follow the car in front of us that turned only to get the back of the car tapped on by a police officer.
-They have concrete barriers down the middle of most roads making illegal u-turns most difficult for low cars and we did turn on a two-way street.
-Julie pulls over as the guy walks up to the window and she starts apologising and blinking her big blue eyes – I think she’s done this before.
+The roads have concrete barriers down the middle of most of them making illegal u-turns most difficult for cars with low ground clearance and we did turn on a two-way street.
+Julie pulls over as the officer walks up to the window and she starts apologizing and blinking her big blue eyes – I think she’s done this before.
 He waves us on.

 We get outside the city and I find the rocky hills and dirt with grass-covered farms impressive.
 I admire the beauty of this place as it differs from anywhere else – another reason I love to travel.
 We take in the greenhouses, roadside strawberry stands, monumental gates to sometimes empty lots, fields of wildflowers, and the random people who add to the scenery of otherwise abandoned looking places.
 And then… I see my first white camel with her little offspring enjoying the weather and watching the cars go by.